Trump Says Secret to Fake Peace With North Korea Was Real Love

 Think Progress’ Aaron Rupar clipped many of the night’s other notable absurdities in this exhaustive Twitter thread.
 Regarding the still biggest story in U.S. politics, the imperiled Supreme Court nomination of Brett Kavanaugh after he was accused of sexual assault by multiple women, Trump largely echoed his previous comments in support the judge.
 Kavanaugh’s allies are likely pleased with that outcome, particularly since the only things Kavanaugh could have done to better signal his inner Trump during Thursday’s Senate Judiciary Committee hearing would have been to testify wearing a MAGA cap and offer dismissive comments on the attractiveness of his accusers.

-Trump did take the time, however, to ridicule the ranking Democrat, and senior woman, on the Committee.
-He offered an uninspired impersonation of Senator Dianne Feinstein in order to imply she was lying when she said her office did not leak the confidential letter Kavanaugh’s primary accuser, Dr. Christine Blasey Ford, had written to her congressperson about the assault earlier this year.
+Trump did take the time, however, to ridicule the ranking Democrat, and senior woman, on the committee.
+He offered an uninspired impersonation of Senator Dianne Feinstein in order to imply she was lying when she said her office did not leak the confidential letter Kavanaugh’s primary accuser, Dr. Christine Blasey Ford, had written to her congresswoman about the assault earlier this year.
 (The journalist who got the original scoop confirmed on Thursday that Feinstein was telling the truth.)

 “It’s so easy being presidential,” Trump also said Saturday.